PankajPt/ApnaBillGenerator/README.md

 ## 📄 License

-- This project is licensed under the MIT License.
+This project is licensed under the MIT License – see the [LICENSE](./LICENSE) file for details.

 ## 👨‍💻 Author